donaldraymond/crystallography-scripts/README.md

 This script generates the O commands to insert residues into the database.
 It is most useful during building.

+##O_menu
+This script is used to create my menu environment for O. Best used when starting O without my on_starup file.

 ## makemap.sh

 This is a stripped-down version of the makeO.sh script.
 All it does is make CCP4 maps from an mtz with map coefficients.
 To make maps in DSN6 format, run with `makemap.sh -d file.mtz`